Making a Split Screen Ad

 Even though we had dreamed up scores of shots that we wanted to capture, you always end up limited on shoot day.
 We strongly feel that it’s better to have more ideas than you can use, rather than not enough, when it comes down to it.

 We feel that the split-screen ad we captured has a unique, attention-getting effect that displays the intricate relationship between a farmer and AgC0untry.
-We took the limits of a screen, jammed twice as much information into them (without creating something messy), and had a lot of fun doing it.
+We went beyond the limits of a screen and maximized the storytelling by doubling the visuals in this video (without creating something messy), and had a lot of fun doing it.

 Stay up to date with all we are doing: